A Different World: Hillman College

 Hillman College is a fictional historically black college, founded in 1881 and located in the commonwealth of Virginia.
 The exact locality of the school is never revealed, but several geographic references are made which allude to the campus either being located somewhere in the Hampton Roads area or in the Roanoke Metropolitan Area.
 The school's motto is Deus Nondum Te Confecit, which literally translates from Latin to: God has not yet finished you.
 The school colors are maroon and white.
-Visual shots of the Hillman campus that were used in the series were actually filmed at two real-life Black colleges, Clark Atlanta University and Spelman College, both in Atlanta, Georgia.
+Visual shots of the Hillman campus that were used in the series were actually filmed at two real-life Black colleges, Spelman College and Clark Atlanta University, both in Atlanta, Georgia.

 The first references to Hillman on The Cosby Show were made during season one, when it is mentioned as the place where Cliff Huxtable and Clair Hanks went to school while they were engaged.
 Cliff's father Russell is also a Hillman alumnus.
 The school made its first on-screen appearance in the third-season finale of The Cosby Show, titled "Hillman", when Cliff and Clair and their family attend a Hillman commencement ceremony which also honored a retiring professor.

-Monica Calhoun, who appeared as a guest star on season six episode "Homey Don't You Know Me" co-starred with Patrick Y. Malone (Terrell) on Sister Act 2: Back in the Habit and with Bumper Robinson (Dorian) in the miniseries The Jacksons An American Dream.
+Monica Calhoun, who appeared as a guest star on season six episode "Homey Don't You Know Me" co-starred with Patrick Y. Malone (Terrell) on Sister Act 2: Back in the Habit and with Bumper Robinson (Dorian) in the miniseries The Jacksons: An American Dream.